 Swabs from your nose or throat are tested to diagnose COVID-19

 No medicines cure COVID-19, but some might help people with severe infection or people at risk of severe infection

 COVID-19 is a pandemic.
 That's an infection that's spreading rapidly in many parts of the world all at once.

 What causes COVID-19?

-Through the air, in droplets that an infected person spreads through a cough, sneeze, singing, or talking
+Mostly through the air, in droplets that an infected person spreads through a cough, sneeze, singing, or talking

 Through touching things that infected people have touched and then touching your face

-Also, COVID-19 spreads from person to person much easier than other respiratory infections like colds Common Cold The common cold is a viral infection.
+Also, COVID-19 spreads from person to person much more easily than other respiratory infections like colds Common Cold The common cold is a viral infection.
 It's one of the most common illnesses people get.
 Colds spread easily from person to person, especially within the first 2 days of symptoms Symptoms include... read more or the flu Influenza (Flu) Influenza, often called the flu, is a viral infection that affects your lungs and airways.
 Flu symptoms are a little bit like the common cold but are much more severe.
 The flu spreads easily... read more .